-1. Would you recommend the organisation as a good place to work for your friends and acquaintances?
+1. Would you recommend the organization as an excellent place to work for your friends and acquaintances?

-This is a standard eNPS survey question and it’s a really important one.
+This is a standard eNPS survey question, and it’s a significant one.
 An employee’s likelihood to recommend the company is a direct indicator of her/his overall satisfaction level.

 “When people go to work, they shouldn’t have to leave their hearts at home.”
-When you ask your employees to respond to this question on a scale of 0-5, you get a very clear idea about where you currently stand.
+When you ask your employees to respond to this question on a scale of 0-5, you get an obvious idea about where you currently stand.
 They might not be willing to give a definite Yes or No answer, but answering on a scale becomes somewhat easier.

 3. Do you look forward to coming to work each morning?

 Your people spend a huge chunk of their waking hours in the workplace.
 Therefore, it shouldn’t be a place that they dread coming to.
-The responses to this question will give a clear picture of how a day in the workplace is perceived by them.
+The responses to this question will give a clear picture of how they perceive a workday.

-Being recognized for a job well done, consistent hard work or any special attribute of an individual is a definite morale booster for employees.
-This particular survey question is important to gauge their satisfaction at work.
+Being recognized for a job well done, consistent hard work or any particular attribute of an individual is a definite morale booster for employees.
+This specific survey question is essential to gauge their satisfaction at work.